mar-fll-director/FLL-Gyro-And-Line-Follow-My-Blocks/README.md

 Please let me know how it worked out for you.
 We will be opening the site to allow others to drop new tools of their own making.

 # Changes
+## Fixed bugs in cleaned up versions.
+Spike Demo Final V2 clean and EV3 Demo Final V2 clean -- Sept.
+30, 2022 - 11:00 pm
+Had **line waypoint reflectivity** and **line midpoint reflectivity** in incorrect places.
+Corrected and tested.
+Also added new tool for testing Spike light sensor reflectivity.
+In EV3, light reflectivity is on the dashboard.
+In Spike it is always color.
+Cannot test reflectivity like that.
+New **Tool Spike Light Reflectivity Tester.llsp** allows you to see Spike in reflectivity mode.
+See [Help Students Use Line Follow and Gyro Tools](https://docs.google.com/presentation/d/1UHYsoMU4sQItIImVDW6JxholZiNHxqkA5VUVJfzfleM/edit?usp=sharing) updated presentation for details.

 ## Cleaned Up Versions, Spike Demo Final V2 clean and EV3 Demo Final V2 clean -- Sept.
 29, 2022
 These are cleaned up versions of the two programs.
-They do not have demoo code in them.
+They do not have demo code in them.
 In addition all the chnages in the oroginal demo have been implemented.
 They are discuss in the new [Help Students Use Line Follow and Gyro Tools](https://docs.google.com/presentation/d/1UHYsoMU4sQItIImVDW6JxholZiNHxqkA5VUVJfzfleM/edit?usp=sharing) presentation.

 ## Addition of file, EV3 Demo Final V2 -- Sept.
 21, 2022